What is Hiring Process?

 6. Hiring process step #6: Applicant screening

-After the applicants finished their application, it is time to look into their application forms and evaluate their CVs, cover letters or any other type of document they might have attached to the application.
+After the applicants finished their application, it is time to look into their application forms and evaluate their CVs, cover letters, or any other type of document they might have attached to the application.
 Then comes the process of screening results in eliminating candidates that are a clear mismatch for the role, moving forward to the following stages with the ones that are more qualified.

 7. Hiring process step #7: Job Interviews

 When planning a job interview, there are several things that you should always take into account prior to conducting it.
 Job interviews require planning and preparation.
 Firstly, you should create a list of interview questions.
-Afterwards you should determine how the interview process is going to look like.
-Whether you will be conducting a live or a phone interview, how long will the interview last and what type of knowledge will you be examining during the interview.
+Afterward, you should determine how the interview process is going to look like.
+Whether you will be conducting a live or a phone interview, how long will the interview last and what type of knowledge will you be examining during the interview?